 Check out my guide to all the best eats at Universal Orlando Resort for more information.

-You can make online reservations ahead of time for full-service retaurants at the parks and City Walk to avoid the lines during busy seasons.
+You can make online reservations ahead of time for full-service restaurants at the parks and City Walk to avoid the lines during busy seasons.

 19. Fill Up For Free with Unlimited Refill Cups

 Consider purchasing one or more refillable Coca-Cola Freestyle cups.
-After your initial purchase you can fill your cup for Free the rest of the day.
-You can even bring the cup back again another day and simply pay a discounted fee to “reactivate” it and use again.
+After your initial purchase, you can fill your cup for Free the rest of the day.
+You can even bring the cup back again another day and simply pay a discounted fee to “reactivate” it and use it again.
 This is a great way to keep hydrated without spending a fortune.
-You can take the drinks between parks and fill up at specially marked Coco-Cola freestyle machines yourself or go to any food service location that sells the cups to refill.
+You can take the drinks between parks and fill up at specially marked Coco-Cola freestyle machines yourself or go to any foodservice location that sells the cups to refill.

 Our kids especially love that the refillable cups include Icees as an option.
-This is cheap vacation treat for them.
-You can also fill them with ice cold water too lest they overload on suagr!
+This is a cheap vacation treat for them.
+You can also fill them with ice-cold water too lest they overload on sugar!
 The cups can be refilled as often as every ten minutes.
 When you consider how often it can be used there isn’t a better deal in the park than this!